roblox-ts/eslint-plugin-roblox-ts/src/rules/no-invalid-identifier/documentation.md

-# Disallows the use of Luau reserved keywords as identifiers
+# Disallow the use of Luau reserved keywords as identifiers

 <!-- end auto-generated rule header -->
 <!-- Do not manually modify this header.
 Run: `npm run eslint-docs` -->

+## Rule details

 This rule prevents the use of identifiers that are reserved keywords in Luau but not in TypeScript.
 Using these keywords as variable names, function names, class